THE TRAMWAYS OF

 The battery car continues to operate today; fate of the horsecar is unknown.
 The website southamericanpostcard.com provides several enlargeable views of Paseo Baquedano, which include photographs of the doubledeck tram.
 There is a partial view of the latter, with map showing location, on Google's Panoramio.
 A Tranvía de Iquique video by Diego González Vargas portrays a ride on the doubledecker!
 Also see my two pages on The Tourist Tramway of Iquique.

-The granddaddy of them all, the oldest electric railway in Latin America, the 1100 mm gauge Santa Teresa tramway in Rio de Janeiro has become one of the principal tourist attractions in Brazil.
-The first electric tram crossed the 18th century aqueduct in September 1896 [see map].
-The photograph below was taken in March 1978.
-The system was operated by the Companhia Ferro-Carril Carioca until 1960, is run today by the Companhia Estadual de Engenharia de Transportes e Logística [AM]:
+map].
+The photograph below was taken in November 2015.
+The system was operated by the Companhia Ferro-Carril Carioca until 1960, is run today by the Companhia Estadual de Engenharia de Transportes e Logística ("CENTRAL") [Erick Dias]:

-The Internet is full of text, photographs and videos of the Santa Teresa line: try "Santa Teresa tram" or "Santa Teresa bonde" in Google.
+The Internet is full of text, photographs and videos of the Santa Teresa line: Search "Santa Teresa tram" or "Santa Teresa bonde".
 My 10-part website on The Santa Teresa Tramway includes an historical survey and 37 photographs.
-The official Trem do Corcovado website has a choice of text in Portuguese, English, French, Chinese or Japanese.
+The official Trem do Corcovado website has a choice of text in Portuguese, English or Spanish.
 YouTube has many amateur videos of the line and a professionally made film (with narration in Portuguese) called Trem do Corcovado.

 The park was renamed Parque Portugal in 1980, but most residents (and taxi drivers: take note) still call it Parque Taquaral.
-The line, which is municipally owned and operated, will celebrate its 40th birthday in 2012.
+The line, which is municipally owned and operated, celebrated its 43rd birthday in 2015.
 It is the oldest heritage tramway in Latin America and one of the oldest in the world.
 Part 2 of my Campinas site has more information and 14 illustrations.
-YouTube videos are scarce: (1) shows a tram arriving at a station; (2) shows the entire line from inside a tram, but does not show the vehicle.
+YouTube videos are surprisingly scarce: this one shows a tram arriving at a station, but not much else.
 For discussion and pictures of the Campinas VLT, which ran from 1991 to 1995, see my pages on Light Rail in Brazil.

 The city's new Bonde Turístico was a tremendous success, with both residents and visitors.
 A second motor car, closed tram 40, also from the city's original fleet, was added in 2002 [Antonio Gorni]: